Rootgrow™ simply speeds up an existing natural process.

 - Are better able to cope with conditions of drought.

-- One 1kg pack will treat approximately 300 2ft bareroot plants.
+- One 1kg pack will treat approximately 300 x 60cm/2ft bareroot plants.

-Dipping gel is provided with the 360g and 1kg pouches, and comes with full instructions.
-When mixed together with water, as directed, it will form a perfect dipping solution to ensure maximum coverage of the mycorrhizal fungi on the roots of plants.
+A sachet of dipping gel is provided with each pack and comes with full instructions.
+When mixed together with water, as directed, it will form a perfect dipping solution to ensure maximum coverage of the mycorrhizal fungi on the bare roots of plants.
+Rootgrow can also be used to treat containerised or root-balled plants.